MossDog/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description
+When you first open our project, you will be greeted by a television sitting on a table within your own screen, a television that will adapt to the size of your own screen, with buttons that work.

-The main focus for this assignment was to have a television visualisation taking inspiration from the Rap God music video, to get that similar feeling and environment when you use our work, along with making the visuals fully dynamic in relation to resolution.
+The main focus for this assignment was to have a television visualisation taking inspiration from the Rap God music video, to get that similar feeling and environment when you use our work to support our chosen song, along with making the visuals dynamic in relation to screen size.

 In the [video](https://www.youtube.com/watch?v=XbGs_qK2PQA), you can see him appear on the TV with some cool colour visualization in the background and we felt that this would be a good idea to base our project around.
 We developed a TV with six different visuals that appear on the screen, along with buttons on the TV that you can interact with to change the visual or to pause / play it.
-We each created two different visualizations to give a plethora of options to use to visualize the song as it reaches over six minutes in length.
+We each created two different visualizations each to give a plethora of options to use to visualize the song as it reaches over six minutes in length.

 Alongside this, we have made almost everything completely responsive down to 500x500px resolution.
 This added a complex layer to everything we did, as not only did we have to make sure the TV was working, both the visuals inside the screen and the buttons, we had to make sure they adapted to whatever resolution was being used due to fullscreen.
 We felt that few resolutions would have lower than 500 pixels in either height or width and getting any lower would make our assignment unfeasible, so on the off chance it would happen, the TV visual would be disabled.
+This has even been tested on resolutions as far up as even 3440x1440p, an ultra-wide monitor resolution.

 # Instructions
 When you start the visualizer, the song will automatically start playing and the first of six visuals will respond to the music.
 We made the main functionality around the TV graphic, so: